TerrellSowell/OSTicket/README.md

 * **Step 6: Configure SLA**<p>
     - SLA Plans or Service Level Agreements.
 The purpose of the SLA Plan is to provide a length of time in which the help desk Administrator expects tickets to be closed.
     - In Admin Panel head to Manage and click SLA
-    - Example shown in photos I gave specific SLA tiers from highest priority to lowest priority:
+    - Example shown in photos below are specific SLA tiers from highest priority to lowest priority:
     - SEV-A with 1 hour Grace Period, 24/7 Schedule, suitable for tickets that are business critical
     - SEV-B with 4 hour Grace Period, 24/7 Schedule, suitable for tickets affecting employees such as troubleshooting or PC problems
     - SEV-C with 8 hour Grace Period, business hours Schedule, suitable for tickets requesting new equipment